icons

 Step 2: Clean the Brass

 Dip a soft cloth or sponge into the soapy water.
 Then, squeeze out excess water so it’s damp but not dripping.
-Gently wipe the brass surface, paying particular attention to intricate designs or problem areas.
-If necessary, use a soft toothbrush to get into small crevices.
-Be careful not to scrub too hard, as this can scratch the brass.
+Gently wipe the brass surface, in the intricate designs or problem areas.

 Step 3: Rinse